Student Compliance with Technical Standards

-To effectively solve problems, a physician assistant student must be able measure, calculate, reason, analyze, integrate, and synthesize information in a timely manner.
+To effectively solve problems, a physician assistant student must be to able measure, calculate, reason, analyze, integrate, and synthesize information in a timely manner.
 A student must be able to comprehend three-dimensional relationships and understand the spatial relationships of structures.
 A student must be able to synthesize knowledge and integrate relevant aspects of the patient history and examination findings, be able to understand diagnostic testing and treatment regimens in order to develop an accurate diagnosis and determine an effective treatment plan within reasonable time constraints imposed by the needs of the patient, the facility, and the standards of care.

 Affective, Behavioral, and Social Capabilities